gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Story: Convenient configuration of tasks for binaries and components

-This story defers creation of the tasks for a binary or component until after the object has been fully configured.
+This story defers configuration of the tasks for a binary or component until after the object has been fully configured.

 - Change the C++ plugin to create the tasks for each native binary after the binary has been configured.
 - Change the C++ plugin to create the tasks for each component after the tasks for the binary have been configured.